gammmy8/Gamalliel/README.md

     }
 ## Help

-If issues occur, please execute diagnostics and do online researches.
+If issues occur, please execute diagnostics and check the past lessons from the module regarding the issue.
 For further assistance kindly reach out to the author.